 Although Amazon Fire runs on Android, they have managed to lock their box down so much that you are limited to the (rubbish) Amazon app store.

-You can, if you follow the guides carefully, install "Google Play" on Amazon Fire and get access to almost unlimited apps.
+You can, if you follow the guides carefully, install "Google Play" and get access to many more apps.

-Then, you could install STB Emu (which stands for "set top box emulator", it emulates a MAG IPTV box (these are designed to connect to IPTV servers so people can buy a box, connect it to their TV and use a remote control to watch live TV etc)
+Then, you install STB Emu (which stands for "set top box emulator", which emulates a MAG IPTV box (these are designed to connect to IPTV servers so people can buy a box, connect it to their TV and use a remote control to watch live TV etc)

 Here is a guide to install Google Play app store on your Amazon Fire device - https://www.howtogeek.com/232726/how-to-install-the-google-play-store-on-your-amazon-fire-tablet/